cpp-core/pp/docs/sphinx/index.md

 Yes, I know, if only we could get the proprocessor to emit some newlines.
 Like I said, don't go there unless you must.

-# Background

-*cxx-core-pp* is part of the *cxx-core** family of C++20 based libraries.
-The *cxx-core* libraries have two primary goals:

-- **Ergonomics**.
-In the spirit of the `CppCoreGuideLines`, cxx-core aspires to facilitate writing concise, idiomatic code not by force, but by providing a clear path that produces robust, easy to read code.
-Good code should be fun to write.

-- **Components**.
-Modern language platforms provide broad support for first-class library components, while C++ has traditionally only provided a very minimal standard library. *cxx-core* aspires to provide support for a broad range of libraries that feel like part of the language.

 # Installation

 ## Standalone